Actually, you do have rocks in your head

 How’s it treated?

 Treatment for BPPV is called a particle repositioning technique, and is specific to which of the three semicircular canals is involved.
 A Dix-Hallpike maneuver is performed to detect which canal the crystals have moved into.
 This is a positioning technique to observe eye movements and determine which canal the crystals have moved into.
 Once the symptoms have subsided, our clinicians move your head through a series of positions placing the crystals back where they belong.
 The particle repositioning techniques (most common one is called the Eply maneuver) are highly successful.
 We enjoy a 95% success rate in our clinics with the treatment of BPPV.
 Other symptoms caused by BPPV may include dizziness (light headedness), imbalance, trouble concentrating, and nausea.
-If not evaluated and treated correctly, BPPV can lead to a decreased quality and functional disability with many activities of daily living.
+If not evaluated and treated correctly, BPPV can lead to decreased quality of life issues, and functional disability with many activities of daily living.

 *Don’t try to treat yourself!